Efficient NLP Model Finetuning via Multistage Data Filtering: Related Work

+Our goal is related to active learning but not the same: in an unsupervised setting, it down-selects unlabeled data for labeling and then training~\cite{settles2009active}.
+However, few active learning methods that employ a multistage process, which first trains a meta predictor in a \textit{supervised} fashion and then uses the predictor to filter data in an \textit{unsupervised} fashion.
+To this end, our idea can be extended to support active learning.

+Clustering training data can remove at least 10\% examples for object recognition \cite{birodkar2019semantic}.
+But it needs to sweep through all the data instances and keep updating clusters before picking out close ones.
+Selection via proxy \cite{coleman2019selection} simplifies the big target model to a small proxy model finding the core-set to train the big target model.
+Unlike us, the proxy model needs to be trained on all the data samples then they train the target model separately.

-AutoAssist~\cite{zhang2019autoassist} shares our motivation: to filter training data with a small model.
-Yet, despite AutoAssist can reduce the \textit{training loss} at a higher rate, it was unclear by how much it can reduce the \textit{training time} without degrading accuracy much.
-The assistant is complex, e.g. stochastic sampling data to generate a batch, which takes more than ten epochs to warm up, unsuitable to finetuning comprising no more than several epochs.
-By contrast, our design is simpler; it reduces the training time significantly even for one epoch; the reduction is increasingly higher as the epoch count grows.
+AutoAssist~\cite{zhang2019autoassist} shares our motivation: to filter training data with a small model called ``assistant''.
+Although the paper shows that AutoAssist reduces the \textit{training loss} at a higher rate, it was unclear by how much \textit{training time} is reduced.
+The assistant is complex, e.g. stochastic sampling data to generate a batch, which takes more than ten epochs to warm up, unsuitable to NLP finetuning which comprises no more than several epochs.
+By contrast, our design is simple, saving training time significantly even for one epoch.
+The saving is increasingly higher as the epoch count grows.
+We will experimentally compare to AutoAssit in \S\ref{sec:eval}.

-\paragraph{Other efficient training techniques} Some papers propose training tricks to reduce training time, by varying learning rate for every weight \cite{jacobs1988increased,zeiler2012adadelta} or batch size \cite{smith2017don}.
-These methods could improve data efficiency by increasing the model convergence speed with the same amount of data.
-Some other papers focus on reducing model parameters or finding a lightweight counterpart of a large model by pruning \cite{cui2019fine,mccarley2019structured,katharopoulos2018not}, knowledge distillation (KD) \cite{hinton2015distilling,sanh2019distilbert,jiao2019tinybert}, quantization \cite{jacob2018quantization,micikevicius2017mixed}, low-rank approximation \cite{lan2019albert,ma2019tensorized}, and weights sharing \cite{dehghani2018universal,lan2019albert}.
-All these techniques aim to reduce computation and our method is complementary to them that ours could work well with other model optimization methods like layer freezing, as discussed in \nameref{sec:eval}.
+\paragraph{Other training optimizations} include accelerating model convergence with the same amount of data, e.g. by varying the learning rate per weight \cite{jacobs1988increased,zeiler2012adadelta} or batch sizes \cite{smith2017don}.
+There also exist techniques for reducing training computation by reducing model parameters or finding a lightweight counterpart of a large model: pruning \cite{cui2019fine,mccarley2019structured,katharopoulos2018not}, knowledge distillation (KD) \cite{hinton2015distilling,sanh2019distilbert,jiao2019tinybert}, quantization \cite{jacob2018quantization,micikevicius2017mixed}, low-rank approximation \cite{lan2019albert,ma2019tensorized}, and weights sharing \cite{dehghani2018universal,lan2019albert}.
+Our method is complementary to these optimizations and can be used in conjunction with them.

-\section{Our method}
+\section{Our Method}

-Assume the whole training set is divided into $M$ mini batches $\mathcal{D}=\{D_m\}_{m=1}^M$.
-Each mini batch consists of $N$ training examples.
-The training loss for the $m$-th mini batch is defined as